-Learning some basic information about the company can help.
+Learning some basic information from the team of experienced car accident lawyers at Abrahamson & Uiterwyk about this popular insurance company can help.
 Likewise, understanding their policies and processes can make it easier to get through the complex process of obtaining an injury accident settlement.

-Before making any decisions, consider talking to a car accident lawyer about your case.
+Before making any decisions, consider talking to a car accident lawyer in Florida near you about your case.
 A car accident lawyer can help protect your legal rights and fight to get you the settlement you deserve for your injuries and other damages.

-You’re likely familiar with GEICO’s many light-hearted and irreverent commercials.
+You’re likely familiar with GEICO’s many light-hearted and irreverent commercials and their little gecko mascot.
 Beyond the clever advertising campaigns, however, you might not know too much more about the company’s history and reputation as an insurance company.

 Originally established in 1936 as the Government Employees Insurance Company, GEICO insured only military members and federal employees until 1974.
 Today, GEICO provides auto insurance policies to the general public.
 The company ranks as the second-largest insurer in the U.S., second only to State Farm.